Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/03-Layers-&-Beziers/README.md

 CATextLayer is used to draw a layer that contains text.
 Use this to add text to a UI element or custom control.
 This is probably at the heart of UILabel, and UITextField.
-If you are making your own control with text you might compose your control with a Text Layer if you text needs are simple or require close control over how text is drawn.
-Alternatively you might add a UILayer or UITextField as a sub view.
+If you are making your own control with text you might compose your control with a Text Layer if your text needs are simple or require close control over how text is drawn.
+Alternatively, you might add a UILayer or UITextField as a sub view.

 Take a minute to read what Apple has to say about CATextLayer.